elastic/elasticsearch-opensearch-benchmark/README.md

 kubectl apply -f logstash-gcp-credentials.yml
 ```

 The Logstash Pods must be allocated to a separate nodepool from Elasticsearch and OpenSearch ones, for which we will be using the `rally-nodes` nodepool we have configured in terraform.
 We also specify the `image` we have just made and the `GCP_FILE_MATCH_REGEX` to fetch the `*.ndjson.gz` dataset files.
+Don't forget to change the `bucket_id` and `metadata_key` in `big5-benchmark.conf`.

 ```yml
 apiVersion: v1